- Sending money to Thailand from Australia is easy, but you (or the recipient) might be responsible for paying taxes.

 Australia has always had something of a love affair with Thailand.
 The proximity, lifestyle, affordable costs of living, and favourable exchange rates attract many Australian investors, but also smart workers and seniors looking for a retirement paradise.
 At the same time, many Thai people migrate to Australia in search of better jobs and new opportunities.

-Most people transfer money overseas to Thailand to send funds back home to their family.
-Buying property is another common reason, especially among Australians who plan to move to Thailand for investing or smart working.
+Most people transfer money overseas to Thailand to send funds back home to their families.
+Buying property is another common reason, especially among Australians who plan to move to Thailand for investing or smart work.

 Business transactions are also at the top of the list.
 In addition to investing in real estate, you may also have to transfer money to pay suppliers, contractors or employees overseas.
-Running ecommerce businesses, getting married overseas, or paying for education are other common reasons.
+Other common reasons are running e-commerce businesses, getting married overseas, or paying for education.

 Business vs personal